-- Log-in Frequency: All students should participate live during any synchronous sessions, should they become necessary during the course of the semester.
+- Log-in Frequency: All students should participate live during synchronous sessions, should they become necessary during the semester.
 Students should make sure their camera is on.
-Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least several times a week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.
-Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least several times a week. - Participation: Students are expected to actively engage in all course activities throughout the semester, which include viewing of all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in using all course technology.
+Students struggling with the course's technical components are expected to seek assistance from the instructor and/or College or University technical services. - Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
 Late work will not be accepted based on individual technical issues. - Workload: Please be aware that this course is not self-paced.
-Students are expected to meet specific deadlines and due dates listed in this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+Students are expected to meet specific deadlines and due dates in this syllabus. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content, or other course-related issues.
 Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
-Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
-Be positive in your approach with others and diplomatic in selecting your words.
+Students must always re-read their responses carefully before posting them, so others do not consider them personal offenses.
+Be positive in your approach to others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications.

-• Accommodations: Online learners who require effective accommodations to ensure accessibility must be registered with George Mason University Disability Services.
+All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to ensure accessibility must be registered with George Mason University Disability Services.